turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 An entity can be part of a transform hierarchy by having this component.
 Some other properties can also be inherieted, such as layer bitmask.
 If an entity has a parent, then it has a HierarchyComponent, otherwise it's not part of a hierarchy.

+#### InverseKinematicsComponent
+[[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
+If an entity has an `InverseKinematicComponent` (IK), and part of a transform hierarchy (has both [TransformComponent](#transformcomponent) and a [HierarchyComponent](#hierarchycomponent)), then it can be targetted to an other [ThransformComponent](#transformcomponent).
+The parent transforms will be computed in order to let the IK reach the target if possible.
+The parent transforms will be only rotated.
+For example, if a hand tries to reach for an object, the hand and shoulder will move accordingly to let the hand reach.
+The `chain_length` can be specified to let the IK system know how many parents should be computed.
+It can be greater than the real chain length, in that case there will be no more simulation steps than the length of hierarchy chain.
+The `iteration_count` can be specified to increase accuracy of the computation.
+If animations are also playing on the affected entities, the IK system will override the animations.

 #### MaterialComponent
 [[Header]](../WickedEngine/wiScene.h) [[Cpp]](../WickedEngine/wiScene.cpp)
 Several properties that define a material, like color, textures, etc...